 Be a founding author of this new journal and submit your paper today!

 Right click to copy or hit: ctrl+c (cmd+c on mac)

 This manuscript needs more reviewersPeer-Review Me

 Background: Postoperative cognitive decline (POCD) is defined as a new cognitive impairment arising after surgical intervention.
-Aspects of cognitive function can be assessed using various validated c...
+Cognitive function can be assessed using validated tests including: N B...